-Pope Promotes Vatican Nurse Credited With Saving His Life
+Pope Promotes Vatican Nurse Credited with Saving His Life

-Pope Francis has promoted a Vatican nurse whom he credited with saving his life to be his "personal healthcare assistant."
+ROME (AP) — Pope Francis has promoted a Vatican nurse whom he credited with saving his life to be his “personal health care assistant.”

 The Vatican announced the appointment of Massimiliano Strappetti in a one-line statement issued Thursday.
 Strappetti, the nursing coordinator of the Vatican’s health department, accompanied Francis on a difficult trip to Canada last month.

-Francis, 85, last year credited Strappetti with having accurately ascertained an intestinal problem that led to the pope's 10-day hospital stay in July 2021 to remove 13 inches of his colon that had narrowed.
+Francis, 85, last year credited Strappetti with having accurately ascertained an intestinal problem that led to the pope's 10-day hospital stay in July 2021 to remove 33 centimeters (13 inches) of his colon that had narrowed.

 “A nurse, a man with a lot of experience, saved my life,” Francis told the COPE radio of the Spanish bishops' conference in the months after his surgery.